One of the things I like most about meeting new people is the fact that every single one of them is a pretty package full of surprises.

 There’s enough options to last for a lifetime, but often we fall into the same boring patterns without knowing it.

-I have friends who I have a super deep intellectual/emotional/physical connection with, yet haven’t had one good laugh-so-hard-I-fall-on-the-floor-to-almost-cry-out-my-eyeballs-and-choke-on-some-vegan-pudding-while-I-keep-spasmically-stomping-on-the-carpet-and-the-cat-looks-at-me-like-what-have-you-been-smoking-dude? moments with, while I have others who know me pretty well in that area but I’ve never shared a strong heart-to-heart hug with.
+I have friends who I have a super deep intellectual/emotional/physical connection with, yet haven’t had one good laugh-so-hard-I-fall-on-the-floor-to-almost-cry-out-my-eyeballs-and-choke-on-some-chia-pudding-while-I-keep-spasmically-stomping-on-the-carpet-and-my-cat-stares-at-me-like-what-have-you-been-smoking-dude? moments with, while I have others who know me pretty well in that area but I’ve never shared a strong heart-to-heart hug with.
 Or played a board game with for that matter.

 How about switching things up and doing one “very atypical thing” for your friendship with every person you know?
-Wasn’t it nice getting to know them for the first time?

 How about having a little of that feeling all the time from now on?